 I have met many families whose children refuse whole wheat breads and products, mostly because their taste buds aren’t used to the flavor.

-If you have a little one, just get started on this in the beginning—it will be much easier on everyone in the long run.
+If you have a little one, you’ll want to get started on this in the very beginning.
+It will help your toddler establish a flavor preference early on and be much easier in the long run.

-Try some of these recipes for starters!
+Try some of these whole wheat recipes for starters:

 7. Plain yogurt

 Again, plain yogurt is an acquired taste.
-If you start baby with this, he will be accustomed to the tart flavor.
+If you start your baby with this, he will be accustomed to the tart flavor.

-If you start with flavored yogurt, he’ll grow to love the sweetness and you’ll have a tougher time switching over to healthier versions.
-There will be plenty of time for sweets and sweet flavored foods later on.
+If you start with flavored yogurt, he’ll grow to love the sweetness and you may have a tougher time switching over to healthier versions of kids yogurt.

 Ripe melon is loaded with nutrients and a great source of hydration in warmer weather.

-Usually a winner with kids, and a great addition to any meal.
+It’s usually a winner with kids, and a great addition to any meal.

 Again, this is a heart-healthy food and one that kids do better with over time if they are exposed to it early and frequently.

-To keep salmon interesting, use some seasoning to flavor it up—soy sauce, ginger and garlic; Chef Prudhomme’s Redfish Magic; lemon and dill.
+To keep salmon interesting, don’t be afraid to use some seasoning to flavor it up.
+Try soy sauce, ginger and garlic; Chef Prudhomme’s Redfish Magic; or lemon and dill.

 10. Other Fish or Shellfish

-Introducing water later on in childhood can be tough, as kids don’t have a taste for it, and want flavor.
+Introducing water later on in childhood can be tough, as kids don’t have a taste for it, and want drinks with flavor.